Baptouuuu/Sy/docs/Translator.md

 ## Create

-By default the translator comes as a service under the name `sy::core::translator`.
+By default the translator comes as a service under the name `translator` (alias of `sy::core::translator`).
 But you can build your own if you want.
 ```js
 var translator = new Sy.Translator();
 translator.setRegistry(new Sy.Registry());